corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-Note how our code has gotten quite a bit more verbose again.
+Granted, our code has gotten quite a bit more verbose again.
 But in comparison to the original code, the verbosity has a purpose: it marks the various bits and pieces of our code that can fail.
 We can decide to handle these errors gracefully on the call site and have full control over how we want to deal with them.

 Some errors are harder to handle than others.
 For example, we can choose to skip invalid lines, but we might want to return an error if the file itself cannot be read.
 This and more we can express in code now.